samohtaerg/samohtaerg.github.io/_pages/about.md

 Some more about me
 ======
 I sometimes blog/write about topics that catch my interest, like the geometry of physics—exploring the least action principle, path integrals, and variational approaches.
-I’ve also written about math concepts like p-adic modular forms and how tropical geometry ties into neural networks like ReLU.
-Recently, I’ve been working on reproducing GPT-2 from scratch, following Andrej Karpathy’s tutorials.
+I’ve also written about math concepts like Riemannian geometry and how tropical geometry ties into neural network architectures like ReLU.
+Recently, I’ve been working on reproducing GPT-2 from scratch, following Andrej Karpathy’s YouTube Video.

 I spent a lot of time playing piano when I was younger.
 Now I make music across genres in my free time, from fugues and waltz to dark synth and melodic dubstep.
 I also love modding games like Skyrim, Cyberpunk 2077, and Overwatch.
 Right now, I’m training in boxing; the goal is to compete in The Golden Gloves by 2026.